duneroadrunner/SaferCPlusPlus/README.md

 ### optional, xscope_optional

 `mse::mstd::optional<>` is simply a safe implementation of `std::optional<>`. `mse::xscope_optional<>` is the scope version which is subject to the restrictions of all scope objects.
 The (uncommon) reason you might need to use `mse::xscope_optional<>` rather than just `mse::TXScopeObj<mse::mstd::optional<> >` is that `mse::xscope_optional<>` supports using scope types (including scope pointer types) as its element type.

-### Compatibility considerations
-People have [asked](http://stackoverflow.com/questions/2143020/why-cant-i-inherit-from-int-in-c) why the primitive C++ types can't be used as base classes.
-It turns out that really the only reason primitive types weren't made into full-fledged classes is that they inherit these "chaotic" conversion rules from C that can't be fully mimicked by C++ classes, and Bjarne thought it would be too ugly to try to make special case classes that followed different conversion rules.

-But while substitute classes cannot be 100% compatible substitutes for their corresponding primitives, they can still be mostly compatible.
-And if you're writing new code or maintaining existing code, it should be considered good coding practice to ensure that your code is compatible with C++'s conversion rules for classes and not dependent on the "chaotic" legacy conversion rules of primitive types.

-If you are using legacy code or libraries where it's not practical to update the code, it shouldn't be a problem to continue using primitive types there and the safer substitute classes elsewhere in the code.
-The safer substitute classes generally have no problem interacting with primitive types, although in some cases you may need to do some explicit type casting.
-[Registered pointers](#registered-pointers) can be cast to raw pointers, and, for example, [`CInt`](#primitives) can participate in arithmetic operations with regular `int`s.

 ### Practical limitations